 It was a very traditional Norman Rockwell sort of place.
 All these quaint little houses, and winding streets up and down rolling hills.
 The heart of the town was the pulp and paper mill that dominated one side of main street.
 It was the pulse, the biggest employer by far, three times a day, the mill doors would open, and the men of the shift would come marching out, the new shift coming in.
 The mill ran 24 hours a day, seven days a week.
 But it wasn’t the only thing, we had a chemical plant down the road, a regional power plant up the road, we were a shipping port, a fishing centre.
 The main street was filled with shops and stores.
 There were even car dealerships.
 People had good jobs, made good money; there was a sense that this was a pretty good place to live.

 People grew up there, had families there and their children lived there.
 I have a picture at home – me, my great grandfather, my father and grandfather, all four generations sitting on the couch together.
 My dad was the only one with a full head of hair at that time.
 I grew up with my grandparents, with my uncle and aunt across the street, with cousins and the neighborhood kids.
-That was how my dad had grown up, how everyone did; your best friend at five years old was still around when you were ninety.
+That was how my dad had grown up, how everyone did; your best friend at five years old was still around and still your pan when you were both ninety.
 I remember my parents having conversations about people, where you’d mention a name, and there’d be five minutes just sorting out their genealogy, before it got to whatever the point was.
 People weren’t just individuals; there was no isolation or anomie.
 Everyone had a past and a future, was all caught up or embedded in the webworks of everyone’s lives.

 It wasn’t perfect, by any means.
 But I think it embodied a kind of community and social solidarity, a network of deep roots and connectedness that I don’t think we really see any more, in this era of isolation and loneliness.

 I read somewhere once that the average person lives six hundred miles from where they were born.